CZ EN

 Distribution

 C. minutissima was described from Fiji.
 Also known from Hawaii and shells resembling those from Hawaii also occur in New Caledonia.
 This minute turrid is very common under rocks in tide pools and on fringing reefs, and occurs in sediments to depths of 60 m.
+New records show a wide distribution in the West-Pacific area.

 Interesting facts